 How to Reopen and Work a Genealogical Cold Case

 Become a genealogical detective in this vital session.
 You’ll learn to track ancestors like a criminal cold case detective, sniffing out holes in your research and getting missing information on the record with cutting edge technology.

 Genealogy on the Go with Mobile Devices

-The iPad is built for hitting the road and is ideally suited for genealogy due to the sleek lightweight size, gorgeous graphics and myriad of apps and tools.
-In this class you will discover the top apps and best practices that will make your iPad a genealogical powerhouse!
+Tablets and smartphones are built for hitting the road and are ideally suited for genealogy due to their sleek size, gorgeous graphics and myriad of apps and tools.
+In this class you will discover the top apps and best practices that will make your mobile device a genealogical powerhouse! (iOS and Android)